ivanceras/machine-ip/README.md

 ```

 ## Warning
-This crate just wraps the `hostname` comman, so it only works on unix based OS, and this doesn't work on windows.
+This crate just wraps the `hostname` command, so it only works on unix based OS, and this doesn't work on windows.

 ## License